Below you can find information about the different classes available across GG&C and information on when they run.

 Class invitations will be sent to individuals once their caesarean section date has been booked.

 This class is available for women who are struggling with Pelvic Girdle Pain (PGP) during their pregnancy.
 This class runs at the Royal Alexandra Hospital on Monday afternoon at 1.00pm.
-If you would like to join the class, please contact our obstetrics department.
+If you think you are suffering from Pelvic Girdle Pain, please complete the following self-referral form.

 Information about how to manage PGP is available here.